makoConstruct/the-shivsock/README.md

 #shivsock

-Shivsock is a symmetrical websocket subprotocol supplying entity addressing, RPC, and batching.
+Shivsock is a symmetrical websocket subprotocol supplying entity addressing, RPC(with error propagation), and batching.

 * **Remote Procedure Calls**.
-You can query an entity and any good shivsock API will immediately return an es6 Promise(or a shim) by which your code to immediately start to discuss the response that will come through it.
+You can query an entity and any good shivsock API will immediately return an es6 Promise(or a shim) containing the result.

 * **entity subaddressing**.
 All messages are addressed to a particular entity on the server from a particular entity on the client.
 These entities may operate in complete isolation, their communications will never interfere with any others.

 * **batching**.
-If multiple messages are sent from the client at the same time, they will be stuck together and sent in the same TCP packet a few milliseconds later to save bandwidth.
+If multiple messages are sent from the client at the same time, they will be packaged together and sent in the same TCP packet a few milliseconds later to save bandwidth. (configurable)

-I believe these features make an ideal basis for complex web applications.
+I believe these features make an great basis for complex web applications.

 ###Implementations